Vedant224/VideoPlayer/README.md

 # VideoPlayer

-Video Player made using react
+Video Player made using imagekit and video.js